 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-We recommend that you read what the US Protection Agency says about indoor air quality.
+We recommend you read what the US Protection Agency says about indoor air quality.
 Be warned though; you might be a little shocked about what they have to say.
 Fortunately, they provide some excellent guidance on what we can do to improve the quality of air in our homes.
 The main culprit is VOC or Volatile Organic Compounds.
 Produced by off-gassing from a wide range of home products, it is important that we do our best to minimize them.

 If you intend to use laminate flooring, we advise you to look at its CARB2 compliance rating.
-Overall we give laminate flooring 6 out of 10 for indoor air quality.
+Overall, we give laminate flooring 6 out of 10 for indoor air quality.

-For more information on formaldehyde check out the video below.
+For more information on formaldehyde, check out the video below.

 COMFORT FOR WALKING / WARM UNDERFOOT

-Regarding comfort for walking, technically there is little to choose between bamboo flooring and laminate.
-Scientifically we can’t justify it, but it seems to feel nicer walking on bamboo than it feels walking on wood.
+Regarding comfort for walking, there is technically little to choose between bamboo flooring and laminate.
+Scientifically, we can’t justify it, but it seems to feel nicer walking on bamboo than it feels walking on wood.
 We give it 8½ out of 10.

 You need a little extra warmth when it’s cold enough to freeze Lake Michigan.

 While being far from waterproof, bamboo flooring can tolerate water spills for up to 20 hours without suffering ill-effects.
-It is considerably less susceptible to water damage than hardwood floors as it doesn’t absorb water into its grain.
-For instance, many people safely install bamboo floors in their kitchens, but it is not advisable to install them in places subject to frequent wetness such as shower rooms.
+It is considerably less susceptible to water damage than hardwood floors since it doesn’t absorb water into its grain.
+For instance, many people safely install bamboo floors in their kitchens, but it is not advisable to install them in places subject to frequent wetness, such as shower rooms.
 As long as you take reasonable care, you won’t encounter any problems.
 We rate bamboo flooring’s water resistance as 8 out of 10.

 PRICING & AVAILABILITY